 CB – Patrick Peterson (LSU)

-Peterson already has a couple of picks this season and is considered by many critics to be the best corner in the country – and a future high NFL draft pick.
+Peterson already has a couple of picks this season.
+Many feel he is the best corner in the country – and a future high NFL draft pick.

 CB – Mark Barron (Alabama)